danipetra/Pint-Toss/README.txt.txt

 IN PROGRESS:
 Automatic player and enemy rotation after the ball touches the ground/basket
-_inputManager: tweak it and Player Values to give smoother controls _Enemy, throwing him instead of only the ball gameObject Create an enviroment using tavern assets
+_inputManager: tweak it and Player Values to give smoother controls Create an enviroment using tavern assets

 KNOWN ISSUES:
-_Enemy AI, checking the pint value canBeTrown or using force protected variable causes a bug in the throwing force
-_Throwing: For the first throw the inputManager takes the wrong start position (left-base angle of the screen)
+_Player Throwing: For the first throw the inputManager takes the wrong start position (left-base angle of the screen)
-_Slider: can go down if the player swipes down
+_Slider: can go down if the player swipes down, modify it only if there's an increment in the swipe's Ys _lineRenderer and projections: not working
-_lineRenderer: not working
+_Camera not working on 3d, when the player rotates it keeps the same rotation

 COMPLETE:
-24 / 04
+25 / 04
+_Enemy, throwing him instead of only the ball gameObject _Enemy AI, repeating the throw coroutine at each Update and not applying any delay while deciding the throw force, resulting in too many throws
+_Enemy AI, checking the pint value canBeTrown or using force protected variable causes a bug in the throwing force 24 / 04
 OnFire system
 Enemy IA, chooses a random value between 0 and 1, as the player, but without the slider.
 The more is near 1 the more time it takes(chose a cubic distribution)